(See also Overview of Arrhythmias.)

 Pulseless VT requires defibrillation with ≥100 joules.

 Stable sustained VT can be treated with synchronized direct-current cardioversion with ≥100 joules.

-Stable sustained VT can also be treated with IV class I or class III antiarrhythmic drugs (see Table: Antiarrhythmic Drugs (Vaughan Williams Classification)).
+Stable sustained VT can also be treated with IV class I or class III antiarrhythmic drugs (see table Antiarrhythmic Drugs).
 Lidocaine acts quickly but is frequently ineffective.
-If lidocaine is ineffective, IV procainamide may be given, but it may take up to 1 h to work.
+If lidocaine is ineffective, IV procainamide may be given, but it may take up to 1 hour to work.
 IV amiodarone is frequently used but does not usually work quickly.
 Failure of IV procainamide or IV amiodarone is an indication for cardioversion.

 Nonsustained VT does not require immediate treatment unless the runs are frequent or long enough to cause symptoms.
 In such cases, antiarrhythmics are used as for sustained VT.

 The primary goal is preventing sudden death, rather than simply suppressing the arrhythmia.
 It is best accomplished by use of an implantable cardioverter-defibrillator (ICD).
-However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (see Table: Indications for Implantable Cardioverter-Defibrillators in Ventricular Tachycardia and Ventricular Fibrillation).
+However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (see table Indications for Implantable Cardioverter-Defibrillators).

 In the absence of a transient or reversible cause, patients who have had an episode of sustained VT typically require an ICD.
 Most patients with sustained VT and a significant structural heart disorder should also receive a beta-blocker.
 If an ICD cannot be used, amiodarone may be the preferred antiarrhythmic for prevention of sudden death.